HelpMe-Pls/Life-Engineering/Tips & Tools/Entrepreneurship.md

 - Which means, focus on [[Entrepreneurship#The values |the delivery]] of ***benefits*** and *transformations* rather than showing features.
 For example, pick the latter pitch over the former:
 	- Our product provides a scientifically proven habit tracker.
 	- Transform anxiety and overwhelm into seamless productivity with our habit replacement system, efficiently accomplish your daily tasks within 4 hours of deep focus.
 - Use surveys, polls to get people to interact with your services/products and give you an idea of what they want.
+Remember to start with a set of predefined options, and then an extra option for custom input.
 ### Bonus
 - Some people will buy just because of the bonuses.
 Bonuses should be free (or make them seem like that).
 People love free stuff.
 Make a list of bonuses that you can include with your main product to increase its perceived value:
 	- A free 30 minute coaching session to help them make better use of your main product.